Urinary Tract Infections (UTIs): What Are the Hidden Causes

 Urinary tract infections (UTIs) are one of the most common types of infections.
 They’re caused when bacteria enter the urinary tract and multiply.
 UTIs can occur in any part of the urinary system, including the kidneys, ureters, bladder, or urethra.

 Most UTIs are caused by a bacterium called Escherichia coli (E. coli), which is found in the intestine.
 Other bacteria that can cause UTIs include Klebsiella, Enterococcus, and Pseudomonas.
 These bacteria can enter the urinary tract through the urethra and travel up to the bladder, where they multiply and cause an infection.

-Symptoms of a UTI include a strong urge to urinate, burning sensation during urination, cloudy or bloody urine, and low-grade fever.
-If left untreated, a UTI can Serious complications, such as kidney damage or bloodstream infections.
+Symptoms of a UTI include a strong urge to urinate, a burning sensation during urination, cloudy or bloody urine, and a low-grade fever.
+If left untreated, a UTI can cause serious complications, such as kidney damage or bloodstream infections.

 The causes of Urinary Tract Infection UTI's and how to possibly prevent these:

 There are many different causes of UTIs, some of which may be hidden.
 Here are a few possible causes and tips on how to prevent them: